nogibjj/IDS706_miniproject/README.md

 ```bash
 make setup
 ```
-If you don't have python3-venv in your local environment, please run
+If you don't have python3-venv in your local environment, please install the package by
 ```bash
 sudo apt-get update
 sudo apt-get install -y python3-venv
 ```

 ### Format
-Run test by
+Run format by
 ```bash
 make format
 ```

 ### Lint
-Run linting by
+Run lint by
 ```bash
 make lint
 ```